Definition

 Condition Synchronisation

-Condition synchronisation is a concurrency control mechanism used to ensure a specific execution order between multiple processes or threads.
-It allows a process to delay its execution until a specific logical condition or event (triggered by another process) is met.
+Condition synchronisation is a concurrency control mechanism that ensures a specific execution order between processes or threads.
+A process delays execution until a logical condition or event (triggered by another process) is satisfied.

-Unlike mutual exclusion, which focuses on preventing simultaneous access to data to maintain consistency, condition synchronisation focuses on the coordination of action sequences to avoid race conditions.
+Unlike mutual exclusion, which prevents simultaneous access to maintain data consistency, condition synchronisation concerns coordination of action sequences to enforce required ordering.

 | Goal | Mutual Exclusion | Condition Synchronisation |